A Lesson Learned

 I got this letter from a former student not long ago:

 You may not remember me, but I was in your class years ago.
 Nothing interested me other than baseball.
 One day you gave this great lesson on making predictions in a story.
-I went on to play professional baseball -- I was quite the hit king, by the way.
-I also managed.
+I went on to play professional baseball – I was quite the hit king, by the way.
+I also managed the team for a while.
 It got boring, so I took your lesson on making predictions in a story and converted it to making predictions on my own baseball team.
 Maybe you could share that Lesson Plan, the one about making predictions, with the world.

 Inferences v.
 Predictions